IEEE-UH-Manoa/sab.ieeeatuhm.com/_drafts/budget-briefing-2014-10-23.md

   - FY 2009 Total: $760.3 million
   - FY 2013 841.1 million
   - Decrease of roughly $61 million in general funds
-  - Notable differences
-	- taxpayer 35% vs 25% (what is this refering to?)
+  	- Notable difference between appropriations used to provide 35% of funds compared to the 25% now

-#### Amount of general funds has been going down, but the amount of tuition has gone up
+#### Amount of general funds and the amount of tuition has gone up at a non-relative rate to each other
-* The decline in G-funds is a lot steeper than the tuition curve
+* The decline in general funds provided by the state government is a lot steeper than the tuition curve
 * Resulting  in a deficit Enrollment increases this year but the General fund is not increasing
 * Tuition is not being distributed properly to Manoa
   - CE and ME had big increase in enrollment but no increase in funds